 - 1. A complete, accurate, and signed Notice of Intent (NOI) to be enrolled under and to comply with these General WDRs. - 2.
 A complete and signed Certificate of Inclusion (COI) from the District. - 3.
-A fee pursuant to CCR Title 23 section 2200.
+A fee pursuant to California Code of Regulations, title 23, section 2200.